DB

 It fails when we try to compare null directly.

-• Replace null by IFNULL or COALESCE
+Replace null by IFNULL or COALESCE

-null is very complicated.
+Handling null is complicated.